CFCorp/CFApi2/README.md

 # So what will change?

-- Backend in Rust
+- Backend in Rust + JSON
-- Frontend in Python With C
+- Frontend in Python and C
 - Database will be switched to MongoDB
 - Dashboards
 - Login Page
 - Authentication Methods
 - User Tokens and UUIDs
-- a lot of minor stuff
+- a lot of minor stuff (response time, optimization, picture storage, etc.)

 # Is there a chance that the code will be public
 - ~~Yes it will be in the future fully open source~~ It now is

 # Roadmap / TODO
+### change that the roadmap will get more added depending on my findings

 - [ ] Make the whole backend
 - 1. [x] connect to the database
 - 2. [x] edit the data in the database
 - 3. [x] store generated tokens by user
+- 4. [ ] keep stored tokens, even on application reboot
-- 4. [ ] propper logging of traffic and data
+- 5. [ ] propper logging of traffic and data
 - [ ] Make the frontend
 - 1. [ ] make frontend for user pages and login
 - 2. [x] make the frontpage